 See and support the wealth of local creative talent.

 “Art at Ancrum, relaxed, friendly and arty.

-You can visit artists, look at the view, have a coffee, pop in to see a local maker, have something to eat, look at some paintings, visit the church/gallery, look at the gardens, have a picnic on the green, go for a walk, purchase a print, have a pint, have a gin, have a wine and some cake.
+You can visit artists, look at the view, have a coffee, pop in to see a local maker, have something to eat, look at some paintings, visit the hall/gallery, look at the gardens, have a picnic on the green, go for a walk, purchase a print, have a pint, have a gin, have a wine and some cake.

 It’s not just an event, it’s whole new experience.”(Stuart Dalgleish)

-Building on the success of the 2012 ‘Crossing Borders’ Art Trail exhibition, a group of participants proposed a new initiative, a long weekend of Art@Ancrum, in the hope it might build into an annual event, supported by the people of the village.
+Building on the success of the 2012 ‘Crossing Borders’ Art Trail exhibition, a group of participants proposed a new initiative, a long weekend of Art@Ancrum.
+This has turned into an annual event, supported by the people of the village.